Assorted Legg Information

 " ....the Interest and Popularity of the Godolphins", uniting with the conveniences of the Situation, bought here such a number of people, that all notice of the old Inhabitants was soon lost, through an universal attention to the interests of the new.
 It may surprise one at first coming to find so few places with British names, but it must be observed that the newcomers had no relation to the old Inhabitants, nor consequently any affection for their Customs or Language, but to avoid confusion, all people must have names for Places as well as Persons, it was soon found to be a distinction easier lernt by the generality to call the lands after the names of the Occupiers, then to retain the more uncouth, and to the vulgar, insignificant old names.
 Hence it is that so many modern family names are affixed to places.....Thus, Bant's Karn had its name from the Family of Bants; Bosow Hill from the Bossows; and the Tennements now called Watt's, Bamfield's, Leg's, Toll, Thomas, etc fom the surnames of the holders; these were names familiar to the newly settled inhabitants, and therefore readily preferred to the British......"

-From this it is apparent that the initial Legg family arrived as one of the first families with the repopulation of the island with the Godolphins.
-It is possible that the initial Legg family arrived from the Penzance area in West Cornwall (along with the Tregarthens who were another early family in the Isles from West Cornwall) - there are a few early Legg marriages and baptisms recorded for the "Legg" name in this area, and later on the family name is missing from here.
+From the above twp items it probable tthat the initial Legg family arrived as one of the first families with the repopulation of the island with the Godolphins in the 1500's.
+It is possible that the initial Legg family arrived from the Penzance area in West Cornwall (along with the Tregarthens who were another early family in the Isles from West Cornwall) - there are a few other early Legg marriages and baptisms recorded for the "Legg" name in this area, and later on the family name is missing from here.
 What is not clear is whether these Legg's were of original "Cornish" stock or more probably relative recent arrivals of Southern English stock, where the majority of the earlier Legg's seem to have come from.
 The "Handbook of Cornish Surnames" refers to Legg (or Legh) as being of Cornish origin, however there are few early Legg records from Cornwall, and it is possible that these were descended from Southern English "Leggs", Legg also being alternatively derived from an English source.

 My existing genetic testing indicates that the Scilly Isles Leggs are descended from a Celtic Line which implies that they could be of old Cornish stock.
 However recent genetic testing of Southern England indicates that at least half of the English in this area were also descended from Celtic lines, i.e. the existing populace were not completely swamped by the AngloSaxon invaders, whilst genetic testing of Cornwall area residents indicate a predominance of Celtic genes amongst those with patrimamonic Cornish names (e.g. Thomas, Richards, etc) while the early Norman or AngloSaxon descended ruling class took the local Celtic area names signifying that they were rulers of that locality.